spaceml-org/ml4floods/jupyterbook/content/worldfloods_dataset.md

 !ls '/content/drive/My Drive/Public WorldFloods Dataset'
 ```

-Alternatively you can download it manually or automatically with the [gdown](https://github.com/wkentaro/gdown) package.
+Alternatively you can download it manually from that folder or even automatically with the [gdown](https://github.com/wkentaro/gdown) package.

 ## Download the data from the Google Bucket